EnKrypt/arvind.io/src/pages/posts/amateurs-spending-guide-to-playing-rock-music-in-india/index.md

     That might not be a realistic solution for people like you or me however, so it might be a worthwhile investment to network with professional musicians just so you can be there when a drummer upgrades and wants to sell his older stuff.
 If you don't want to wait so long to find a used deal, look up the prices online (Bajaao and Amazon are good sources), and ask a nearby store if they would price match.
 It might be a good idea to discuss this over a call first because most stores don't keep cymbals in stock (except the brass ones, but we're still pretending those don't exist), and you wouldn't want to waste a trip.

--   Stay away from :
+*   Stay away from :

-    -   Cheap or local manufacturers like Chancellor, Jinbao, Havana, etc.
+    *   Cheap or local manufacturers like Chancellor, Jinbao, Havana, etc.
-    -   Any kind of brass cymbal.
+    *   Any kind of brass cymbal.
 These are usually the cheapest, have a very yellow color compared to bronze cymbals, sound like you're hitting trash can lids, and every major brand has one targeted at 'beginners'.
 These include :

-        -   Zildjian: Planet Z series
+        *   Zildjian: Planet Z series
-        -   Sabian: sbr series and solar series
+        *   Sabian: sbr series and solar series
-        -   Meinl: HCS series and BCS series
+        *   Meinl: HCS series and BCS series
-        -   Paiste: PST3 series and 101 series
+        *   Paiste: PST3 series and 101 series
-        -   (_Above are the ones you should **not** buy_)
+        *   (_Above are the ones you should **not** buy_)

+    *   Entry level sets (even from well known brands) such as Mapex Tornado, Pearl Roadshow or Tama Rhythm Mate.
+You might be able to make them work if you plan on some modification, but if you're going to play them as is, the quality deficit will become obvious soon.

+*   If you're still confused, here are some good beginner examples to start with :

+    *   **Sets or shells**: Tama Imperialstar, Pearl Export or Export Exx, Mapex Voyager, etc.
+    *   **Cymbals**: Zildjian ZBT or ZXT, Sabian B8, Paiste PST5, Meinl MCS, etc.

 <h2 id="outlet-reviews" class="internal-link">Outlet Reviews</h2>

-At this point I confess that I've spent an embarrassingly lot of money on instruments and equipment.
+At this point I confess that I've spent an embarrassing lot of money on instruments and equipment.
 While I will never admit to anyone I care about what a big financial drain playing and making music has proven to be for me, I'll write a little bit for you guys about some of my experiences so you can get a first hand account of the place you might be planning to buy something from, before doing so.

 Of course, keep in mind that these are all just my opinions based on my experiences, so they are going to be subjective.
 I however do believe that if someone who runs any of these outlets is reading this, they need to know what they did wrong or what they did right.